fhoedemakers/pico-infonesPlus/README.md

 See below to see how to setup your specific configuration.

-The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry Pi Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.

-In stead of flashing a NES rom to the Pico using picotool, you create a FAT32 formatted SD card and copy your NES roms on to it.
-It is possible to organize your roms into different folders.
-Then insert the SD Card into the card slot.
-Needless to say you must own all the roms you put on the card.

-A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.

 ## Gamecontroller support
 Depending on the hardware configuration, the emulator supports these gamecontrollers: